Elisabetta de Gambarini

-Elisabetta de Gambarini (7 September 1730 – 9 February 1765) was an English composer, mezzo-soprano, organist, harpsichordist, pianist, orchestral conductor and painter of the 18th century.
+Elisabetta de Gambarini (7 September 1731 – 9 February 1765) was an English composer, singer, organist, harpsichordist, pianist, orchestral conductor and painter of the 18th century.
 Elisabetta's music is considered late Baroque and Classical music.
 She achieved distinction as an all-around musician, performing on, and composing for a variety of instruments as well as voice.
 Her compositions were known to reflect that of vocal work instead of instrumental patterns.
 She was the first female composer in Britain to publish a collection of keyboard music.
+Some sources describe her voice type as a singer as a soprano, and others as a mezzo-soprano.

 Family

-Elisabetta de Gambarini was born 7 September 1730 in Holles Street, St Marylebone, Middlesex, England.
+Elisabetta de Gambarini was born 7 September 1731 in Holles Street, St Marylebone, Middlesex, England.
 She was born to Charles Gambarini (died 1754), Counsellor to the Landgrave of Hessen-Kassel and Joanna (Giovanna Paula) Stradiotti (died 1774).
 Her father was a nobleman from Lucca, Italy.
 He published A Description of the Earl of Pembroke's Pictures in 1731.
 Her mother was of similar status from Dalmatia.
 Her mother may have been a tutor to the nobility but it is not certain.
 Elisabetta was the third of four children.
 She was the only sibling to survive to maturity.
 It is possible that her name has appeared several other ways, Elizabeth Gambarini, Elisabetta de Gambarini, Elisabetta Gambarini and Elisabetta Gamberini.

 Marriage

 On 20 March 1764 Elisabetta married Etienne Chazal at St Martin-in-the-Fields.
 She gave one concert as Mrs Chazal in May, but died at her home in Castle Court, Strand, in the parish of St Martin-in-the-Fields, Westminster, less than a year later, on 9 February 1765.
 She was buried at St James's, Westminster, on 14 February.
 Her mother's will reveals that Elisabetta had a daughter, Giovanna Georgiana Chazal.
 Elisabetta may have died in or as a result of childbirth but it is not known for certain.
-This was common during this time but would soon change with the increased number of women being trained as midwives.
+This was common during this time.
 There is no additional information known of either her husband or her daughter.